CodeSmile-0000011110110111/de.codesmile.luny/README.md

 print("Reloaded script " .. context.Reloads .. " times")
 ```

-You may be wondering about the `and or` pattern.
-It's what we call a ternary:
+The `..` operator concatenates strings.
+You may be more curious about the `and or` pattern though.
+It's what we call a ternary expression:
 ```
-(condition) ? (consequent) : (alternative)      // C# ternary operator
+(condition) ? (consequent) : (alternative)      // C# ternary expression
 (condition) and (consequent) or (alternative)   -- Lua ternary equivalent
 ```

 The ternary expression is used because all variables default to the value `nil`.
 Lua's keyword for `null` actually means: "value not assigned".
-The first time this script runs, we will have to assign a number value since we cannot increment a `nil` value.
+The first time this script runs, we will have to assign a `number` value since we cannot increment a `nil` value.

 You can also write this logic more traditionally:
 ```